 You can upgrade the bar with additional satellites, sold separately.

 The Sonos Beam Gen 2 has excellent build quality.
 Like the Sonos Beam, it has a very premium feel overall.
 It's mostly plastic, which feels very solid and durable.
-There's also a plastic grille in front to help protect the drivers inside.
+There's also a plastic grille in front to help protect the drivers inside and feet on the bottom to hold it in place.

 The Sonos Beam Gen 2 has a decent stereo frequency response.
 As a premium bar, it offers a room correction feature to adjust its output based on the unique acoustic characteristics of your space—it's called Trueplay.
 It's only available with iOS devices, but Android users can still use its bass and treble adjustments to switch up its sound based on your room.
-Overall, its sound profile is quite balanced, especially in the mids, where most voices and lead instruments reproduce.
-You notice a touch of extra punch in the high-bass, too.
-Like the original Sonos Beam, it's suitable for many different audio content, though the lack of rumble in the low-bass is especially noticeable in action-packed movies and bass-heavy music genres.
+Its sound profile is quite balanced, especially in the mids, where most voices and lead instruments reproduce.
+You notice a touch of extra punch in the high bass, too.
+Like the original Sonos Beam, it's suitable for many different audio content.
+However, the lack of rumble in the low bass is especially noticeable in action-packed movies and bass-heavy music genres.
 Updating it to firmware version 14.18 doesn't noticeably change the sound, either.
 If you want more rumble in the bass, you can always add a Sonos Sub, and you can see the results for the Sonos Beam (Gen 2) with Sub Mini + One SL Speakers as a comparison.

 If you prefer a more balanced sound with stereo content, you can customize its output using its bass and treble adjustments.
-The resulting sound is a bit more even, especially in the high-bass, as you notice less punch added into the mix.
-Voices and lead instruments remain clear, but there's still a lack of low-bass, though.
+The resulting sound is a bit more even, especially in the high bass, as you notice less punch added into the mix.
+Voices and lead instruments remain clear, but there's still a lack of low bass, which is expected in setups without a dedicated sub.

-The bar has an impressive stereo soundstage.
+The bar has an impressive stereo soundstage, especially compared to other small soundbars like the Sennheiser AMBEO Soundbar Mini.
 Its side-firing speakers work together with its stereo speakers to widen the soundstage.
 As a result, its soundstage is perceived to be almost as wide as home theater speaker towers in our testing room.
 While this effect works well, it also slightly diffuses sound a little bit, so sound seems to come from a general area rather than a pinpoint location.
-Also, you can't disable this feature.
+Also, you can't turn off this feature.

-The bar has a fair stereo dynamics performance.
+The bar has a satisfactory stereo dynamics performance.
 It gets loud enough to fill an average living room with sound, but it's not ideal for larger living spaces.
-Also, there's some compression present when you push the bar to max volume, which adds pumping artifacts to the mix, which increases after updating the bar to firmware version 14.18
+Also, there's some compression present when you push the bar to max volume, which increases after updating the bar to firmware version 14.18.
+If you anticipate needing a louder soundbar that retains dynamics better, the Klipsch Flexus Core 200 is a larger all-in-one that has a higher max output volume.

 The Sonos Beam Gen 2 has a passable surrounds performance.
 This setup uses front-firing and side-firing speakers to represent surround objects in the soundstage.
 However, this doesn't sound as clear or real as a setup with discrete localization.
-If you want a better surround sound, you can always add rear speakers separately.
+If you want a better surround sound, you can check out the Sonos Beam (Gen 2) with Sub Mini + One SL Speakers instead.

-The bar lets you stream content from your mobile devices wirelessly via Wi-Fi and Apple AirPlay 2.
-However, like the Sonos Beam, it doesn't offer Bluetooth connectivity.
+The bar lets you wirelessly stream content from your mobile devices via Wi-Fi and Apple AirPlay 2.
+However, like the original Sonos Beam, it doesn't offer Bluetooth connectivity.

 There are some touch-sensitive controls on top of the bar.
 You can adjust the volume, play/pause your audio, and turn the microphone on/off.
 There's a button on the back of the bar that lets you pair it with a subwoofer and satellites, sold separately.